wp-plugins/ad-injection/readme.txt

 3. Can choose to show the ads only to search engine visitors, or define IP addresses that ads aren't shown to.

 == Changelog ==

+= 0.9.0 =
+Widget support.
+Only write to the ad files if necessary.
+Chrome display fixes.
+More informative save messages.
+Other fixes.

 = 0.8.9 =
 Prevent config file being lost by bulk automatic update.